-Think of a typical manufacturing or warehouse that benefits from the speed and efficiency that a forklift brings to the production.
-The forklift makes work easier, whether it be in terms of better efficiency or lowering production costs and is a needed piece of equipment.
+Think of typical manufacturing or warehouse that benefits from the speed and efficiency that a forklift brings to production.
+The forklift makes work easier, whether it be in terms of better efficiency or lowering production costs, and is a needed piece of equipment.
 But, what if the forklift noise were reduced and helped to make the working environment quieter and less difficult and distracting to work in?
 Reducing noise has a noticeable effect on operations that are typically quite loud.
 It is amazing how the work environment can be improved and can become more productive when quieter.

-Acoustic emissions in hydraulic systems is generated primarily by the mechanical works of the pump and fluid pulsations exiting the pump as it supplies the flow for the system.
+Acoustic emissions in hydraulic systems are generated primarily by the mechanical works of the pump and fluid pulsations exiting the pump as it supplies the flow for the system.
 Hydraulic pumps generate noise and/or vibration levels that can be unacceptable for many applications especially if operating indoor.

 This is the main reason why Parker has introduced a new gear pump generation, the 500H Series Pump, capable of minimizing acoustic emissions.
 The engineering phenomenon that influences the emission of hydraulic noise include: